medialeads/rebirth_api_client/README.md

 ```
 Here, `$productsAsObjects` contains an array of Product objects (even if there is only one).
 Variants, SupplierProfile and all others have also been transformed from arrays to objects
-thank to this simple call.
+thanks to this simple call.

 For better support, `$products` can be an array of arrays (the products), or a simple array
 (the product).

 You can use any Transformer you need as above.
 One is calling all necessary others.
 So when
-you
-call the ProductTransformer, all other transformers are called inside of it (such as
+youc all the ProductTransformer, all other transformers are called inside of it (such as
 VariantTransformer, which is also calling others).

 You can find the complete list of Transformers inside the `Transformer` folder.